Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 make oldconfig
 ```

 Another way to trim down the kernel and tailor it to your system is by using `make localmodconfig`.
-This option creates a configuration file based on the list of modules currently loaded on your system.
+You can use `make help` to view all the *make* options available.

 ```sh
 lsmod > /tmp/my-lsmod